Loeffler and Warnock to face off in key Georgia Senate debate with control of upper chamber on the line

 The debate can be viewed on Fox News Channel Sunday, beginning with pre-debate coverage at 6:45 p.m.
 ET.
 The event is hosted by the Atlanta Press Club (APC) in partnership with Georgia Public Broadcasting (GPB).

-The Senate race between Loeffler, R-Ga., and Warnock is one of two in the state that is now under a much more intense microscope than they were before Nov.
+The Senate race between Loeffler and Warnock is one of two in the state that is now under a much more intense microscope than they were before Nov.
 3. Republicans secured 50 Senate seats during the general elections.
 Democrats won the presidency and brought their total in the upper chamber to 48.

 That means the winners of the Loeffler-Warnock race and the contest between Sen. David Perdue, R-Ga., and Democrat challenger Jon Ossoff will determine whether or not Senate Majority Leader Mitch McConnell, R-Ky., will have an effective veto over much of the Biden agenda or if current Senate Minority Leader Chuck Schumer, D-N.Y., will have the chance to shepherd Biden's priorities through Congress.